geopm/geopm/service/docs/source/geopmlaunch.1.rst

                               .. code-block::

                                  --geopm-record-filter=edit_distance,200,8,2.0,3.0
---geopm-debug-attach rank  Enables a serial debugger such as gdb to attach to a
+--geopm-debug-attach rank  .. _geopm-debug-attach option:

-                           job when the GEOPM PMPI wrappers are enabled.
+                           Enables a serial debugger such as gdb to attach to a job when the GEOPM PMPI wrappers are enabled.
 If set to a numerical value, the associated rank will wait in MPI_Init() until a debugger is attached and